-WaterSure is open customers on a water meter, who are receiving benefits and have three or more children under 19, or a medical condition requiring the extra use of water.
+WaterSure is open to customers on a water meter, who receive benefits and have three or more children under 19, or a medical condition requiring the extra use of water.

-You will be eligible for support through WaterSure if you or anyone in your household receives the following:
+You may be eligible for support through WaterSure if you or anyone in your household receives the following: